Dhulokona

-Dhulokona is an Indian Bengali language television series which premiered on Star Jalsha from 19 July 2021 and it is also available on digital platform Disney+ Hotstar.
+Dhulokona is an Indian Bengali language television series that premiered on Star Jalsha from 19 July 2021 and it is also available on digital platform Disney+ Hotstar.
 The show is produced under the banner of Magic Moments Motion Pictures.The show starred Manali Dey and Indrasish Roy in lead roles.
 After a journey of 1 and a half years, Dhulokona ended on 11 December 2022 to give space for Bangla Medium.

-This show marked the comeback of Indrasish Roy after 2 years after his last serial Bajlo Tomar Alor Benu in Star Jalsha and comeback of Manali Dey after a year since her last serial Nokshi Kantha in Zee Bangla, which was also helmed by scriptwriter Leena Gangopadhyay.

 Plot

 Phuljhuri, the care-taker of the Ganguly family (who actually is the daughter of the Ganguly family) meets Lalon, the driver of the Ganguly's and a rapper, continuously fight but eventually fall in love with each other.
 Mini, Debraj and Anandi's mentally unstable daughter starts loving Lalon and Phuljhuri.
 Chorui becomes jealous and starts making Lalon her own.
 One day, in Chorui's college function, Chorui and her friends try to intoxicate Lalon, but fails.
 That night, Chorui returns home with Lalon in an intoxicated condition, and says him 'I Love You Lalon'.
 Chandreyi files a complaint and the police arrest Lalon and Phuljhuri frees him up.
 One day, Phuljhuri's parents plan to get Phuljhuri married with Manik, who is twice of Phuljhuri's age.
-On the day of Phuljhuri's ceremony, Phuljhuri leaves her ceremony to see Lalon as he had an accident.
+On the day of Phuljhuri's ceremony, Phuljhuri leaves her ceremony to see Lalon as he had a bike accident.
 Due to this, Manik refuses to marry Phuljhuri and Bittu says that he will never bring her wife, Priya, who also happens to be Phuljhuri's younger sister.
 Lalon gets hospitalised and Mini and Debraj report to the Chatterjee's about Lalon's accident.
-That night, Subal, Arati and Pooja, her youngest sister, kick Phuljhuri out of the house as she breaks her marriage due to Lalon's accident.
+That night, Subal, Arati and Pooja, her youngest sister, kick Phuljhuri out of the house as she breaks her marriage due to Lalon's accident which actually is a misunderstanding.
 Elsewhere, Phuljhuri cuts ties with her family.
 Chorui creates a drama of suicide and Chandreyi supported her.
 One day, Bittu offers a programme to Lalon and Lalon goes to sing there.
 Also, Manik stays there.
 While clicking selfies, a girl puts Lalon into trouble.
 The girl says that Lalon slapped the girl as she wanted to click a selfie with him.
 The members say that Lalon harassed that girl.
 Later, to save Lalon, Phuljhuri was forced to marry Manik.